 • Delete selected graphics

-• Add simple shapes (circles and n-gons)
+• Add simple shapes (circles, polylines and n-gons)

 • Place/remove pivot point (for scaling and rotating)